IsPri-UNSW/new_page/content/authors/erik-buchholz/_index.md

 #       institution: Massachusetts Institute of Technology
 #       year: 2008

+# ORCID ID for automated publication fetching (if enabled in Config)
+orcid: 0000-0001-9962-5665

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the